Continuous Speculative Decoding for Autoregressive Image Generation: Implementation Details

 \section{Implementation Details}

-We conduct experiments with open-sourced continuous-valued visual autoregressive model MAR~\cite{li2024mar} on ImageNet~\cite{deng2009imagenet} $256\times 256$ generation.
-The draft model is chosen from MAR-B (208M) and MAR-L (479M).
-The target model is chosen from MAR-L and MAR-H (943M), respectively.
+We have conducted extensive experiments with open-sourced continuous visual autoregressive model MAR~\cite{li2024mar} and xAR~\cite{ren2025xar} on ImageNet~\cite{deng2009imagenet} $256\times 256$ generation, and unified model Harmon~\cite{wu2025harmon} on text-to-image generation.
+The draft model is chosen from MAR-B (208M), xAR-B (172M) and Harmon-0.5B.
+The target model is chosen from MAR-H (943M), xAR-H (1.1B) and Harmon-1.5B, respectively.
 We use official pretrained checkpoints for all models.
-As commonly practiced, we set temperature and classifier-free guidance the same way as MAR does.
-Due to the limited open-sourced model, we couldn't implement our algorithm on larger models for further results.
+Since original xAR model is set to predict next cell of the image, the whole image would be generated in 4 steps, we let xAR to autoregressively predict next token at each position, as described as $k=1$ setting~\cite{ren2025xar}.
+So the autoregressive step of all the involved draft model is set to $1$.
 However, default MAR models have shown significant results for bidirectional attention in MAR.
 When target models verify the draft tokens, each output token can be regarded as the last since they can see every previous token.
-Besides, both models utilize their respective class tokens \texttt{[cls]}, which are not shared during the speculative decoding process.
+For MAR and xAR, their draft and target models utilize their respective class tokens \texttt{[cls]}, which are not shared during the speculative decoding process.
 Their diffusion loss is not shared either.
-The generation speed is measured on a single NVIDIA A100 GPU, with batch size ranging in $\{1$, $8$, $128$, $256\}$.
-The FID and IS are calculated on 50k generated images.
-The results are averaged on ten runs of evaluations.
+The batch size ranges in $\{1$, $8$, $128$, $256\}$.
+The FID and IS are computed on 50k generated images, averaged on ten runs of evaluations.
+For Harmon models, batch size ranges in $\{1$, $8$, $16$, $32\}$, since larger batch size leads to cuda-out-of-memory.
+The generation resolution includes both 256 and 512.
+The draft and target model use their own text embedding respectively.
+The generation speed is measured on a single NVIDIA A100 GPU.